William Dargue A History of BIRMINGHAM Places & Placenames from A to Y

 As urban development continued, the west end of the district became known as All Saints after the building of that church in 1833.
 The church stood at the junction of All Saints Street and Lodge Road.
 It was built on land given by Gooch himself, and was an early example of the Victorian gothic revival and designed by the Birmingham-based gothic pioneer, Thomas Rickman.

 As part of the large-scale demolition of the deteriorated inner-city districts, the church was demolished in 1966 at a time of low regard for Victorian architecture.
-All Saints Sunday School, however, still stands.
+All Saints Sunday School stood until recently.
 The school was in existence by 1837 but had no permanent accommodation.
 It developed into All Saints National School, a day school which opened in 1843 in the new building adjoining the churchyard.

 As slum clearance proceeded apace in the late 1960s and the existing population was moved to new houses elsewhere, the names of Brookfields and All Saints fell out of use.
 However, housing development c2000 west of Icknield Street has since seen a revival by the City Council of the name of Brookfields.